Living in Residence

 All of our residences have limited storage space, so please don’t bring any extra furniture or other large items.
-Also, beer bottles, pets, candles, electrical cooking equipment, subwoofers or any kind of weaponry are not permitted in residence.
+Also, beer bottles, pets, candles, electrical cooking equipment, sub-woofers or any kind of weaponry are not permitted in residence.

-Please see our Packing List for more information.
+Please see our Packing List by clicking here.

 We suggest that you give yourself and your roommate time to get to know one another.
 There is much going on in the first few weeks of your new university life to which you may not have given yourself time to adjust.
 However, if you feel that your current living arrangement will not work, you can apply for a room change.
 We start accepting room change requests at the end of September.
 You would go through your Residence Fellow and/or Residence Manager to ask to be placed on a waitlist for another room type.

 - What if I lose my keys/access card or get locked out of my room?